First-order photon condensation in magnetic cavities: A two-leg ladder model: Hamiltonian

 The chiral current is defined as the sum of the plaquette currents $\hat{J}_{\square,j}=-\hat J_{+,j}-\hat J_{\perp,j+1}+\hat J_{-,j}+\hat J_{\perp,j}$ flowing in a anticlockwise direction, where $\hat J_{\perp,j}$ is the inter-leg current flowing from the top $\sigma=+$ to the bottom leg $\sigma=-$ at sites $j$ and $\hat J_{\pm,j}$ is the intra-leg longitudinal current flowing from site $j$ to site $j+1$.
 The gauge-invariant currents can be derived starting from the charge density $\hat{n}_{\sigma,j}\equiv q \hat c^\dagger_{\sigma,j}\hat c_{\sigma,j}$ with $q=-1$, which fulfills a discrete continuity equation $\partial_t \hat{n}_{\sigma,j} = -\hat J_{\sigma,j}+\hat J_{\sigma,j-1} -\sigma \hat J_{\perp,j} $.
 By comparing this expression with the Heisenberg equation for the density $\partial_t\hat n_{\sigma,j}=i[\hat H,\hat n_{\sigma,j}]$ and carrying out the explicit calculation, we find for the currents:

 Performing the sum, the contributions from the inter-leg current cancel out except for the boundary contributions and we are left with

 The chiral current and the magnetic flux operators defined above correspond to physical, gauge invariant, observables, and as such their expectation values do not depend on the choice of the gauge~\cite{cohentannoudji,Stokes_rmp2022,Stokes_prl2020}.
 Different gauge choices are indeed implemented through unitary transformations which act on both operators and states, and leave invariant physical observables.
-In the following, we will use the expectation values of the chiral current and the magnetic flux as the order parameters for the superradiant phase transition, making it a gauge-invariant phenomenon.
+In the following, we will use the expectation values of the chiral current and the magnetic flux as the order parameters for the photon condensation, making it a gauge-invariant phenomenon.

-The presented Hamiltonian, although a minimal toy model, serves as a powerful tool in understanding the physics of magnetic superradiant phase transitions and the collective strong coupling regime of itinerant electrons coupled to a single quantized cavity mode.
-Despite its simplicity, realizing such a model in solid state materials embedded in optical cavities could be extremely challenging.
-Then although ladder geometries can be realized in cold-atom set-ups, atoms are neutral and our Hamiltonian cannot be straightforwardly realizes if not with dynamical synthetic gauge fields\footnote{Note that ``dynamical" semi-classical gauge fields for cold atomic set-ups have been studied (see e.g. Ref. \cite{Kollath_prl2016,Zheng_prl2016}) but the dynamics is linked to their driven-dissipative nature and hence differs from the model object of this work. }.
-While the experimental realization of the presented model may be a challenge, our primary objective is to have a clearer interpretation of the results and a better understanding of the underlying physics.
+The presented Hamiltonian, although a minimal toy model, serves as a powerful tool in understanding the physics of magnetic photon condensation and the collective strong coupling regime of itinerant electrons coupled to a single quantized cavity mode.
+Despite its simplicity, realizing such a model in solid state materials embedded in optical cavities could be challenging.
+Nonetheless, recent advancements have demonstrated ultra-strong magnetic coupling with a superconducting resonator \cite{ghirri2023ultra}, suggesting a potential practical feasibility of our model.
+Another potential platform lies in cold-atom setups.
+However, atoms are neutral and our Hamiltonian cannot be straightforwardly realizes if not with dynamical synthetic gauge fields\footnote{Note that ``dynamical" semi-classical gauge fields for cold atomic set-ups have been studied (see e.g. Ref. \cite{Kollath_prl2016,Zheng_prl2016}) but the dynamics is linked to their driven-dissipative nature and hence differs from the model object of this work. }.
+Here, our primary objective is to have a clearer interpretation of the results and a better understanding of the underlying physics.
 Therefore, we leave the question of experimental realizations open for future studies and focus on the theoretical aspects of the model in the present work.